Choose your path wisely: gradient descent in a Bregman distance framework: Linearised Bregman iteration for non-convex problems

 \section{Linearised Bregman iteration for non-convex problems}

-We are interested in the minimisation of \changed{functions $E \in \FunSmooth{L}$}.
-We want to emphasise that \changed{the function $E$} does not necessarily have to be convex.
-In order for the minimisation of $E$ to make sense, we have to \changed{introduce} some \changed{additional} assumptions for this \changed{function} first.
-From now on we assume $E \in \FunProblem$\changed{, with} $\FunProblem$ being defined as
+We are interested in the minimisation of functions $E \in \FunSmooth{L}$, where $\FunSmooth{L}$ is defined in Definition \ref{def:smoothness} in the appendix.
+We want to emphasise that the function $E$ does not necessarily have to be convex.
+In order for the minimisation of $E$ to make sense, we have to introduce some additional assumptions for this function first.
+From now on we assume $E \in \FunProblem$, with $\FunProblem$ being defined as

-\changed{We further recall the definition of the set of critical points of $E$, i.e.}
+We further recall the definition of the set of critical points of $E$, i.e.

-\changed{The requirements on $E$ ensure that sequences $\{ u^k \}_{k \in \N}$ are already bounded if the sequences $\{ E(u^k) \}_{k \in \N}$ are bounded, that an infimum exists and that the set of critical points is non-empty.}
+The requirements on $E$ ensure that sequences $\{ u^k \}_{k \in \N}$ are already bounded if the sequences $\{ E(u^k) \}_{k \in \N}$ are bounded, that an infimum exists and that the set of critical points is non-empty.

 We want to minimise $E$ iteratively in a way that allows us to follow solution paths of different regularity.
-This regularity will be induced by an additional \changed{function} $J \in \FunConvex$.
-Precisely, we approach the minimisation of \changed{$E$} via the linearised Bregman iteration
+This regularity will be induced by an additional function $J \in \FunConvex$, where $\FunConvex$ is defined in the appendix.
+Precisely, we approach the minimisation of $E$ via the linearised Bregman iteration

 for $k \in \N$, a sequence of positive parameters $\{ \tau^k \}_{k \in \N}$ and initial values $u^0$ and $p^0$ with $p^0 \in \partial J(u^0)$.
+Here $\partial J$ denotes the subdifferential; we refer to the appendix for its definition.
 Note that \eqref{eq:linbregman2} is simply the optimality condition of \eqref{eq:linbregman1}.
 If $J$ is differentiable, $\partial J$ is single-valued and we do not have to compute \eqref{eq:linbregman2} as we do not need to pick a specific element from the set.
 However, if $\partial J$ is multivalued, \eqref{eq:linbregman} guarantees $p^{k+1} \in \partial J(u^{k+1})$ for all $k \in \N$.
-This general form of linearised Bregman iteration for the minimisation of non-convex \changed{functions} is summed up in Algorithm \ref{alg:linbreg}. \begin{remark} For $J(u) = \frac{1}{2} \| u \|^2$, \eqref{eq:linbregman} (and therefore also Algorithm \ref{alg:linbreg}) reduces to classical gradient descent.
+This general form of linearised Bregman iteration for the minimisation of non-convex functions is summed up in Algorithm \ref{alg:linbreg}. \begin{remark} For $J(u) = \frac{1}{2} \| u \|^2$, \eqref{eq:linbregman} (and therefore also Algorithm \ref{alg:linbreg}) reduces to classical gradient descent.
 Hence, the linearised Bregman iteration is indeed a generalisation of gradient descent. \end{remark}